glbala87/ELLA_tool/docs/technical/development.md

 - $ ella-cli database upgrade 94a80b8848df
 - $ ella-cli database downgrade e371dfeb38c1

 For migrations involving user generated data, it would be useful to run the migrations (both upgrade and downgrade) with the database populated through "real" use.

 Typically you call `make dbreset` then interact with the application through the GUI.
-`dbreset` won't create the alembic table and the upgrade/downgrade scripts will fail.
+This won't create the alembic table and the upgrade/downgrade scripts will fail.

 So before manually running the upgrade/downgrade scripts, you need to create the alembic table and populate it with the corresponding version (`[hash]` is the database `Revision ID`):
 ```